-The display shown in Figure 8.16 will appear
+The display shown in Figure 8.16 appears.

 - 11. If you wish, use ↓ to scroll to another day, and change more switch-on and switch-off times.
-Simply repeat steps 3 through 10.

-- 12. After changing all desired switch-on and switch off times, you can start running the week program:

-- Scroll with

-↓ to START OPERATION.
+Simply repeat steps 3 through 10. - 12.
+After changing all desired switch-on and switch off times, you can start running the week program: - Scroll with ↓ to START OPERATION.
 Confirm with ENTER.

-8.5.4 Adding times to a week program
+4 Adding times to a week program